Skip to main content

 })(jQuery);

-There are some use cases where it is easier to work with a static setup (i.e longer HTML), for example if you only fetch few data and have everything doable from HTML or from any "static function".
-This is thus not recommended compared to the previous version, as it will be slightly less effective while co-existing with/within Simplicité's solution.
-With this method, the setup remains the same for the CLASS file, but you'll maybe already setup a more complete structure for your HTML:
+Some use cases may require a static setup (i.e., longer HTML), for example, when fetching minimal data and having everything achievable from HTML or static functions.
+This approach is not recommended compared to the previous version, as it is slightly less effective when coexisting within Simplicité's solution.
+With this method, the setup remains the same for the CLASS file, but a more complete structure may be set up for the HTML:

 <div id="customwelcomecard">